← Back to Blog

 Three implications fall out of all of the above for sales teams:

 • Lift is necessary but not sufficient.
-A 20% lift on a 50% discount may still lose money.
+A 20 percent lift on a 50 percent discount may still lose money.

 • Time horizon matters.
-A 4-week window often misses the post-promo dip; 8–12 weeks is more honest.
+A 4-week window often misses the post-promo dip; 8 to 12 weeks is more honest.

-A trade promotions analysis isn't a different report than a sales recap — it's a tighter set of questions asked against the same data.
-The questions are: what was the increment, where did it come from, and did it pay for itself?
+A trade promotions analysis isn't a different report than a sales recap.
+It's a tighter set of questions asked against the same data.
+What was the increment, where did it come from, and did it pay for itself?

 What trade promotions analysis is not

 Second, it's not a substitute for trade strategy.
 The analysis tells you whether past events earned their dollars.
-It does not tell you which retailers, mechanics, or shopper segments deserve more capital next year — that's a portfolio decision informed by the analysis, but separate from it.
-The trap to avoid: treating a 12-month rollup of event ROIs as a strategy.
+It does not tell you which retailers, mechanics, or shopper segments deserve more capital next year.
+That's a portfolio decision informed by the analysis, but separate from it.
+The trap: treating a 12-month rollup of event ROIs as a strategy.
 It's a scoreboard, not a plan.

 Evolution in the age of AI

-Automation now handles most of the mechanical work — baseline decomposition, lift modeling, retailer break-outs.
-This shift repositions human managers from calculation toward strategic judgment, focusing on resource allocation and portfolio design rather than SKU-level recaps.
+Automation now handles most of the mechanical work: baseline decomposition, lift modeling, retailer break-outs.
+That moves human managers off calculation and onto strategic judgment, resource allocation and portfolio design rather than SKU-level recaps.

-The bottleneck is no longer "can we compute the numbers" but "can we get the numbers in time to change a decision."
-Most teams finish the recap of a Q1 promotion in Q2 — by which time the Q2 plan is already approved.
-Closing that loop is where AI-driven analysis is starting to compound into competitive advantage.
+The bottleneck is no longer 'can we compute the numbers' but 'can we get the numbers in time to change a decision.'
+Most teams finish the recap of a Q1 promotion in Q2, by which point the Q2 plan is already approved.
+Closing that loop is where AI-driven analysis is starting to compound into a real advantage.

-Human expertise concentrates on interpretation and retailer strategy as the industry optimizes this historically under-leveraged investment channel.
-The strategic reframing — treating trade spend as capital allocation rather than a cost line — is covered in From Cost Center to Profit Driver: Rethinking the Role of Trade Spend.
+Human expertise concentrates on interpretation and retailer strategy as the industry finally optimizes a long-underused investment channel.
+The strategic reframing, treating trade spend as capital allocation rather than a cost line, is covered in From Cost Center to Profit Driver: Rethinking the Role of Trade Spend.

 Frequently asked questions